A Review on Quantum Circuit Optimization using ZX-Calculus: Metaheuristic

-Ewen et al. introduce a genetic programming approach for synthesizing shallow quantum circuits with fewer two-qubit gates from ZX-diagrams~\cite{ewen2025genetic}.
+\citet{ewen2025genetic}~introduce a genetic programming approach for synthesizing shallow quantum circuits with fewer two-qubit gates from ZX-diagrams.
 The original quantum circuit is converted into a ZX-diagram that will be evolved via a set of mutation operations.
 In their work, they implement two different categories of mutations.
 Semantics-preserving mutations are formed by the rewriting rules of ZX-calculus.
 Semantics-breaking mutations, such as edge flipping and edge addition, introduce new connectivity patterns in the ZX-diagram.
 Although these semantics-breaking mutations violate the correctness of the circuit, they permit the exploration of a larger state-space, at the cost of circuit fidelity.
 Experimental results demonstrate that ZX-based genetic programming can produce well-balanced circuit solutions, achieving results close to the state-of-the-art for circuit depth, circuit fidelity, and two-qubit gate count.

-\subsection{Reinforcement Learning}
+\section{Reinforcement Learning}

-\subsubsection{Metric agnostic}
+\subsection{Metric Agnostic}

-Nägele and Marquardt implement a scalable and general reinforcement learning framework for the optimization of ZX-diagrams that can be adapted for different metrics~\cite{nageleOptimizingZXDiagramsDeep2023}.
-Actions are grouped by node and edge impact, irrespective of the preservation of gflow or cflow.
+\citet{nageleOptimizingZXDiagramsDeep2023}~implement a scalable and general reinforcement learning framework for the optimization of ZX-diagrams that can be adapted for different metrics.
+Actions are grouped by node and edge impact, irrespective of the preservation of general flow or causal flow.
 As a consequence, quantum circuit metrics are not considered because of the lack of circuit extraction.
-In contrast to the RL-approaches of Riu et al.~\cite{riuReinforcementLearningBased2023} and Mattick et al.~\cite{mattick2025optimizingquantumcircuitszx}, the reversibility of rewriting rules is considered beyond spider un/fusion by including the bialgebra rule.
+In contrast to the reinforcement learning-approaches of~\citet{riuReinforcementLearningBased2023} and~\citet{mattick2025optimizingquantumcircuitszx}, the reversibility of rewriting rules is considered beyond spider un/fusion by including the bialgebra rule.
 Furthermore, the agent can mask actions to improve the efficiency of training.

-\subsubsection{Two-qubit gate count}
+\subsection{Two-Qubit Gate Count}